docmd-io/docs/docs/en/comparison.md

 ::: grid-item
 ### Zero-Config
 Drop Markdown files into a folder and run `npx @docmd/core dev`.
-Navigation, search, SEO, sitemap, and PWA are all active with no configuration file.
+Navigation, search, SEO, and sitemap are all active with no configuration file.
 :::

 ::: grid-item